 The recipe calls for fresh spinach, but if you happen to have frozen on hand, you can swap that out.

 Make sure to cook the frozen spinach until it's hot, and drain off as much liquid as possible.

 Can I Use Artichoke Hearts that are Marinated in Seasoning?

 This recipe calls for artichoke hearts packed in brine, without any extra seasonings added.

 Not sure where to find artichoke hearts?
 Look in the canned vegetable aisle, or near the olives.
-You can also buy artichoke hearts online.

 If you happen to have artichokes that have been packed in olive oil, just make sure to drain off as much oil as possible before using them.